NotePlan/plugins/jgclark.Reviews/README.md

 This overrides (or skips) the normal review interval for a project, by adding a `@nextReview(...)` date of your choosing to the current project note.
 It also jumps to the next project to review.
 The next time "finish review" command is used on the project note, the `@nextReview(date)` is removed.

 ### "/complete project" command
 This adds a `@completed(date)` to the metadata line of the open project note, adds its details to a yearly note in Summaries folder (if the folder exists), and removes the project/area from the review list.
-It also offers to move it to NotePlan's separate Archive folder.
+It also offers to move it to NotePlan's separate Archive folder (or alternative folder you set in the settings).

 ### "/cancel project" command
 This adds a `@cancelled(date)` to the metadata line of the open project note, adds its details to a yearly note in Summaries folder (if the folder exists), and removes the project/area from the review list.
-It also offers to move it to NotePlan's separate Archive folder.
+It also offers to move it to NotePlan's separate Archive folder (or alternative folder you set in the settings).

 ### "/pause project toggle" command
 This is a toggle that adds or removes a `#paused` tag to the metadata line of the open project note.
 When paused it stops the note being offered with '/next review'.
 However, it keeps showing it in the review list, so you don't forget about it entirely.